 Today, this post highlights a bad example by showing what defamation is not.
 Last year, a Yankee fan fell asleep at a Yankees-Red Sox game.
-For further details of the incident, you can read this article here, but I will also discuss it briefly.
 As the Yankee fan was sleeping, ESPN panned to the sleeping man in their shot.
-The ESPN announcers did so much as acknowledge the sleeping man and continued on with their broadcast.
+The ESPN announcers did not so much as acknowledge the sleeping man and continued on with their broadcast.

 The Required Elements of Defamation

 First, like the article from deadspin.com says, the man in question sued the wrong entities.
 He found scattered across the internet and specifically in a Twitter handle called @notsportscenter the screenshot of him sleeping with not very nice words.
 Believe it or not, @notsportscenter is not ESPN’s famed daily show SportsCenter.
 John Kruk, nor Dan Shulman, said anything incorrect or hurtful.